 - What pathway(s) are of the most interest?

 - What type of work do you want to do in your career?
 Consider specific duties, activities, or a certain industry (not necessarily a job title).

 - How do you see the Information Sciences major contributing toward your career goals?

-- Demonstrated Interests: Briefly describe extracurricular activities you pursue at ILLINOIS (e.g. student organizations, projects), career-related experiences (e.g. job shadowing, co-ops/internships, research), and academic resources you have made use of.
+- Briefly describe co-curricular/extracurricular activities you pursue at ILLINOIS (e.g. student organizations, projects), career-related experiences (e.g. job shadowing, co-ops/internships, research), and academic resources you have made use of.

-- Any other involvements you are planning for next semester?
+- Any other involvements you are planning for next/future semesters?

 - Seeking advice, planning ahead: